 This is what you will see as the dust cover is removed.
 The tool that you see is my homemade tool, not the “superior” one by Cycle Works.

 Removing and replacing the old felt seals

 This photo shows the axle installed in the seal holder exactly the way it would be on the bike.
 Use your other hand with a rubber hammer to tap the bushing and seals out of the hub nut.
-Do this with the axle only a couple of inches above a soft surface, such as a carpet.
-It comes out easily, and the axle is going to fall all of the ways through the hub nut.
+Do this with the axle only a couple of inches above a soft surface like a carpet.
+It comes out easily, and the axle will fall all the way through the hub nut.
 You don’t want it hitting the concrete from 3 feet and damaging the axle threads.

 After it falls out and you take it apart, the pieces look like this.
 From left to right, hub nut, smaller felt seal, thrust bushing or top hat spacer, flat washer, larger felt seal, and its holder.

 Here is another view of the parts in the same order as above.
 I doubt that one can get those felt seals today.
 Try Vech.
 If you wish to reuse them, clean them very thoroughly, dry them out, and liberally regrease them.

 Here they are, assembled and ready to press or tap back into the dust cover.
 They should go into place easily, but if not, find a suitably sized socket to use as a pressing tool.